 I have stayed overnight in Khanom on a few occasions at a few hotels but never more than one night at a time.
 It is pleasant to walk on these beaches, have some nice seafood at night, and also go downtown to see the fishing fleet and the fish market.

-There are some long stay tourists in Kanom and the place is kind of waiting to happen.
+There are some long stay tourists in Khanom and the place is kind of waiting to happen.
+But there are already some long stay tourists here.

 My favourite place to stay here is a small boutique hotel in town.
 It is called Le Pes Villas.
 With a clean and inviting swimming pool and an amazing traditional breakfast.
 So – not a beach location, but a short walk to where the fishing fleet is located.